Ouassim-Hamdani/Interface-Hand-Digit-Recognizer/report/report.md

 ## 5. Model Selection

-Two pre-trained models were selected for this project:
+Two pre-trained models were selected for this project alongside a trained CNN:

 * **VGG19:** A deep convolutional neural network with 19 layers, known for its good performance in image classification tasks.
 * **ResNet50:** A 50-layer residual network that uses skip connections to address the vanishing gradient problem, allowing for the training of very deep networks.
+* **CNN:** A convolutional neural network with three convolutional layers, each followed by a max-pooling layer, for feature extraction.
+The extracted features are then flattened and passed through two dense layers for classification.

 These models were chosen due to their proven effectiveness in image recognition and their availability in Keras.
-Both models were fine-tuned by:
+CNN model was trained, and the other models were fine-tuned by:

 * **Removing the top layers:** The original classification layers of the pre-trained models were removed, as they are specific to the ImageNet dataset.
 * **Adding new layers:** New fully connected layers were added to adapt the models to the MNIST dataset and the 10-class classification task.